-Whenever there are a few of us, making or showcasing work on a specific level, the South definition will hold us on us.
+Whenever there are a few of us, making or showcasing work on a specific level, the Southern definition will hold on us.
 Even when I do not live in the South; my family lives in North Carolina.
-I share my time between NYC, New York and North Carolina.
+I share my time between NYC, New York, and North Carolina.
 Actually the article came out, when when I was doing a six months residency at McColl Center for Art and Innovation in Charlotte, NC, where I was doing a lot of interviews.
 I think they still like to claim me as a Southern artist, even though I spend quite some time here, in the North East of New York City; and abroad.
 I take it as a flattering gesture personally.

-Is this in any way a good or a bad term or connotation at all, like stating, claiming where you are from; because that is where your roots are from?
+Is this in any way, a good or a bad term or connotation at all, like stating, claiming where you are from; because that is where your roots are from?

 Absolutely.
 Many people would not like to be claimed Southern anything, but I mean, I am a person of the world.
 It is nice to hear, that people in the South are still rooting for me as I am not there all the time.
-I do not think it as a bad term.
+I do not think of it as a bad term.
 In regards to the artworks I make specifically, unfortunately the brutality against the black body is not a Southern issue, it is a worldwide issue which has been going on for centuries.
 So, calling my art Southern art, does not apply.
 Interesting, that you found this article.

 It works.
 Southern art can be global Southern.
 It is stretched globally, it is not stretched to the North American South only, which has a very specific history, right?
 The question is, can there be objectivity in the term Southern at all?

 Yeah, so let us bring up this term again.
 We are having this discussion at the moment, what is the definition of Southern at all?
 For Europeans the South means Southern Italy.
 For Africa it is South Africa.
 So what is this term Southern?
 Does it matter?
 Are we claiming it; or are we not claiming it at all with this juxtaposition in the show?
-We might be able to see and continue this dialogue in the actual show then.
+We might be able to see and continue this dialogue in the actual show.
 Can you describe and explain your current work process which led you to where you are now?

-Seeing Untitled (Intro II) which has orange, yellow and purple stains, the artwork turning into a 2d texture is very different from what the auratic experience can expand into.
+Speaking of your work 'Untitled (Intro II)' which has orange, yellow and purple stains, and seeing the artwork turn into a 2D texture is very different from what the auratic experience can expand into.
 How did your work process turn into abstraction?

 I moved to Paris for a year.
 While I lived in Paris, the shootings and violence of Ferguson happened.
 How people consume those news in Europe is culturally different from how it was received in the States.
 The French were taking it like; oh my god, what is happening in the States?
 In the States, everybody was like; yeah, that happens.
 At that time, it happened in policing culture that cops were made wearing body cams.
 So with that rage after this was being issued, more violence happened.
 It was not that there was more violence, it was rather that you could see it now.
 So while I was collecting those magazines, I would download these videos and I would file it away.
 After months of researching this, I had a full catalogue of police shootings.
 Working cross-discipline and with the moving image, with light as a sculptural object, and thinking about projecting into a black space I was thinking of installation.
-I found myself suffering from a high dose of PTSD (Post-Traumatic-Stress-Disorder) while I was watching these videos.
+I found myself suffering from a high dose of PTSD (Post-Traumatic-Stress-Disorder) while and after I was watching these videos.
 When a body cam has evidence which goes to the highest court of law, the highest court in land, and in the courtroom the judge says it did not happen this way; as an artist you ask yourself, what is the power of those images?